yeongk/feature_toggle/README.md

 ```

-NOTE: optional_param can be used to provide an additional attribute to be used as part of the rule evaluation criteria.
-It can be also used under an unauthentiated context where user attributes are not readily available.
-Values assigned can be evaluated as part of the rules configured using regex or other conditional operators.
+NOTE: optional_param can be used to provide an additional attribute to be used for the rule evaluation criteria.
+This could be linked to a deployment-time environment variable.
+This does not quite fit the original intent of feature toggle, so it should be considered as a last recourse in case all other options are exhausted.
+For an unauthenticated use case, the user id available from the OS is converted to MD5 hash and used as the user key.